 14 Write down your business plan

 Develop and elaborate on the business plan for your clothing store and then write it down; if you are thinking of getting a loan from a bank it is a necessity – if you can convince the officers at the bank you can be assured that you have a chance for making it a success.

 15 Plan a grand opening

-Ok, your boutique is open.
+Ok, your boutique is open and people are buying.
 But do not rest on your laurels.
 Think about expansion as soon as you open.

 No, that does not mean you open 4-5 stores at once.
 But think long term as soon as you have started.
 This will expand the possibilities of your business.

 If not more stores, you can expand the fashion lines you carry, open an online store or even sell through Facebook, start a stitching unit, embroidery unit, or designing unit, sell jewelry and other accessories, tie up with designers for fashion shows and other events so that word goes out.